Volkswagen to invest in mines in bid to become global battery supplier

 AMBITIOUS ROADMAP

-Making or sourcing batteries at a reasonable cost is a key challenge for carmakers like Volkswagen, Tesla TSLA.O and Stellantis STLAM.MI as they seek to make electric vehicles (EVs) affordable.
+Acquiring batteries at a reasonable cost is a challenge for carmakers like Volkswagen, Tesla TSLA.O and Stellantis STLAM.MI looking to make electric vehicles (EVs) affordable.

-Only Tesla has pledged more investment into battery production than Volkswagen, according to a Reuters analysis - though even the U.S. EV maker is struggling to ramp up production and is recruiting Asian suppliers to help.
+Only Tesla has pledged more investment into battery production than Volkswagen, a Reuters analysis showed - though even the U.S. EV maker is struggling to ramp up production and is recruiting Asian suppliers to help.

-Few carmakers have disclosed direct stakes in mines, but many have struck deals with producers to source materials like lithium, nickel and cobalt and pass them onto their battery suppliers.
+Few carmakers have disclosed direct stakes in mines, but many have struck deals with producers to source lithium, nickel and cobalt and pass them onto their battery suppliers.

+Securing those resources in time, close to refineries and from places outside of China is key to winning the battery race, Geordie Wilkes of the UCL Insitute for Sustainable Resources said.

-It's an ambitious roadmap for a unit not yet producing at scale.
-Production will start in 2025 at PowerCo's plant in Salzgitter, Germany, 2026 in Valencia, Spain and 2027 in Ontario, Canada.
+It is an ambitious roadmap for a unit not yet producing at scale.
+Production will start in 2025 at PowerCo's plant in Salzgitter, Germany, 2026 in Valencia, Spain, and 2027 in Ontario, Canada.

 Still, Schmall is confident the carmaker can expand quickly - and must do so if it wants to build an affordable EV, in which 40% of the costs come from the battery.